RobertObkircher/ctf-writeups/README.md

 }
 ```

 The `Dockerfile` tells us that the flag is in a file.
-The following assembly code can read it and write it to stdout:
+The following assembly code can read it and write it to stdout using linux system calls [^7]:

 ```
 BITS 64